 MBS Management Development (Malaysia) Sdn Bhd is subject to taxation under the Malaysian Income Tax Act (1967).
-Income Tax expense of \$nil has been recognised in 2018 (2017: \$45,566 Income Tax Expense).
+Income Tax expense of \$nil has been recognised in 2019 (2018: \$nil Income Tax Expense).
 No deferred tax balances have been recognised as the deferred tax assets and deferred tax liabilities offset, and recovery of the net deferred tax asset is not probable.